fbpx

 Why I Created a Hiking Journal

-I couldn’t find everything I wanted in a hiking journal, which is why I created my own Hiking Logbook and Journal – available in 3 different colours
+I couldn’t find everything I wanted in a hiking journal, which is why I created my own 6 designs of Hiking Logbook and Journal:

 In the hiking journal that I created, there’s one page to record the specifics about the trail.
 Then the other page is for reflecting on your hike.